beatrizsmerino/beatrizsmerino/README.md

 				<br>
 				Currently, I work from home for a company as a 💼 <strong>Senior Frontend Developer</strong> and sometimes I am also involved in several freelance projects.
 				<br>
-				I have a strong passion for continuous 🎓 learning and sharing my expertise with others.
+				I have a strong passion for continuous 🎓 <strong>learning and sharing</strong> my expertise with others.
 In my free time, I contribute to open source projects like <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest</a>, you will always find me taking a course or diving into something new to enhance my skills.
 When I am not coding or designing, I enjoy watching 🎬 movies and series, 🎮 playing video games or 🥾 hiking.
 			</p>
 		</div>
 	</div>